-

 Carys studied at the Welsh School of Architecture, Cardiff before qualifying as an Architect at the University of Westminster in 2018.

-Before joining Darwent Architecture in 2020, Carys worked on large residential projects and varying scales of heritage and conservation projects while working at Purcell and jmarchitects in both Manchester and London.
+Before joining Darwent Architecture in 2020, Carys worked on large residential projects and varying scales of heritage and conservation projects while working in both Manchester and London.

 Carys is interested in working with existing structures and developing sensitive and imaginative contemporary designs to enhance and adapt the use of existing buildings.

-Originally from rural Wales, Carys is enjoys the differences in the landscape and architecture of the Peak District and is currently working towards accreditation in building conservation.
+Originally from rural Wales, Carys is enjoying studying the landscape character and architecture of the Peak District and is currently working towards accreditation in building conservation.

 -